-Maybe, preparation means simply adjusting our eyes to see light when there seems to be none or perhaps altering our perception of those around us.
-God calls us to be witnesses who can see the face of Jesus in people around us and through that realisation understand and experience God’s peace.
+Maybe, preparation means simply adjusting our eyes to see light when there seems to be none.
+God calls us to be witnesses who point to Jesus and say “Look!” so that people around us might be able to see, understand and experience God’s peace.

 May the Church and Christians everywhere be a Blessing to all in their communities this Advent, a light shining in the darkness of a troubled world.

-If you wish to join us, visit our Service Pattern for information about our regular services, our Christmas Services post, our Find Us page for the location of our gatherings, our Events posts for information on forthcoming events and Service Updates for news of special services in our Church Communities.
+If you wish to join us, visit our Service Pattern for information about our regular services, our Christmas Services post for detail of the festive season, our Find Us page for the location of our gatherings, our Events posts for information on forthcoming events and Service Updates for news of special services in our Church Communities.
 We look forward to welcoming you.